The federal government does not directly provide grants to individuals or homeowners, and Florida departments or agencies do not either.

 WAP

-The Weatherization Assistance Program (WAP) is the primary federal initiative helping Florida residents improve the energy efficiency of their homes.
+The Weatherization Assistance Program (WAP) is the primary federal initiative helping Florida residents improve their homes’ energy efficiency.
 If a project reduces electricity or gas consumption, WAP might support various upgrades free of charge to low-income homeowners.

 Apply for WAP by contacting your local office.
 If your household meets the income eligibility criteria, they will arrange an energy audit of your home.
 The analysis will generate recommendations based on a Savings to Investment Ratio (SIR), often prioritized in this order.